What is the GDPR?

 NEBDN has two examinations in a year (Written and OSCEs ).

 Therefore if you fail the first written exam you can re-sit in the next examination approximately eight months apart.
-The re-sit fee for NEBDN written exam is currently £510 which might change in the future.
+The re-sit fee for NEBDN written exam is currently £525 at Forward which might change in the future.
 You will still have to attend revision classes and write a mock test.
 The college will provide at least 3-4 intensive revision sessions, which are compulsory, at a total fee of £350.

 If you do not attend these revision classes you will be deferred to another intake.